-Anonymous asked: I'm actually thinking to move to Portland to start a family; have nearby family from husband's side to help raise the kids.
+Anonymous said: I'm actually thinking to move to Portland to start a family; have nearby family from husband's side to help raise the kids.
 What is bad about Portland?
 I know you probably wrote it hundred of times, but can you sum it up in few points? :)

 WELL.
 I don’t live there anymore and I haven’t lived there in nearly 3 years, after having fled in disgust to Brooklyn NY.
 But… Here are a few points since I’m feeling charitable.